steveloughran/hadoop-trunk/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-registry/src/site/markdown/registry/registry-security.md

 # Registry Security

+This document describes how security is implemented in the service registry

+In a non-Kerberos-enabled Hadoop cluster, the Registry does not offer any security at all: the registry is world writeable.

+This document is therefore relevant only to secure clusters.

 ## Security Model

-The security model of the registry is designed to meet the following goals
+The security model of the registry is designed to meet the following goals a secur

-1. Deliver functional security on a secure ZK installation.
+1. Deliver functional security on e ZK installation.
 1. Allow the RM to create per-user regions of the registration space
 1. Allow applications belonging to a user to write registry entries into their part of the space.
 These may be short-lived or long-lived